Last-Mile-Health/LastMileData/src/fragments_portal/md_konobo2012.md

 ### Vaccinations

-In our sample, `23.7%` of women who had children living in the house with them were able to find at least one of their child’s vaccine cards.
-Out of all children who had vaccine cards, only `11.0%` had received a full course of vaccinations, and not a single child had received a full course “on time” (i.e. according to the schedule set out by the WHO). `86.1%` of children had ever received the BCG vaccine, while only `63.1%` of children received the BCG vaccine on time.
+In our sample, `23.7%` of women who had children living in the house with them were able to find at least one of their child's vaccine cards.
+Out of all children who had vaccine cards, only `11.0%` had received a full course of vaccinations, and not a single child had received a full course "on time" (i.e. according to the schedule set out by the WHO). `86.1%` of children had ever received the BCG vaccine, while only `63.1%` of children received the BCG vaccine on time.